Zettlr/zettlr-docs/docs/en/scientific-technical/math.md

     To prevent confusion with amounts of money, spaces between inline math and the dollar signs are not allowed.

-If you activate the corresponding option, Zettlr will immediately render math in place, making it easy for you to proofread what you typed and fix errors.
-If a formula contains an error, this will be shown by Zettlr.
+By default, math is rendered using syntax highlighting.
+However, Zettlr can also pre-render math content.
+To do so, ensure to activate the corresponding renderer in the settings, and make sure your rendering mode is set to “Preview,” not “raw.”

 The above example is rendered like this:

 ![Rendered LaTeX equations](../img/math_example.png)

-For an overview of which functions and symbols you can use with the KaTex library, you can have a look on their documentation: [https://katex.org/docs/supported.html](https://katex.org/docs/supported.html)
+!!! tip

+	KaTeX is almost fully compatible with MathTeX.
+However, some discrepancies remain.
+If you export a document containing math to LaTeX, ensure that the code blocks render appropriately.
+For HTML exports, you can specify the KaTeX library (the default is MathJax).

+A complete documentation for all supported functions and symbols can be found on the KaTeX homepage: [katex.org/docs/supported.html](https://katex.org/docs/supported.html).

+## Chemical Symbols

+Zettlr also supports chemical symbols with scientific inferiors and charge indicators using the `mhchem` library.

+You can find a documentation on how to utilize its syntax on its homepage: [mhchem.github.io/MathJax-mhchem](https://mhchem.github.io/MathJax-mhchem/).

 ## Math During Export